HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Orthotists.

 Patient Assessment: Orthotists interview patients and evaluate their needs based on physician prescriptions and their unique physical conditions.

-Device Design and Fabrication: They take measurements or impressions of body parts to design custom orthotic devices, which are then fabricated using various materials like thermoplastics, metal, and carbon fiber.
+Device Design and Fabrication: They take measurements or impressions of body parts to design custom orthotic devices, which are then fabricated from materials such as thermoplastics, metals, and carbon fiber.

-Fitting and Adjustment: Orthotists fit the devices to the patient, making adjustments to ensure proper fit and function.
+Fitting and Adjustment: Orthotists fit the devices to the patient and make adjustments to ensure proper fit and function.

 Patient Education: They instruct patients on how to use and properly care for their orthotic devices.